mingshuwang/mingshu-website/content/publication/enlighten-244616/index.md

   are consistent with different polycentricity indices and diversity measures.
 Finally, possible explanations of the relationship between intra-urban polycentricity and urban amenities are provided from both the producer and consumer perspectives.
-publication: '*Environment and Planning B: Urban Analytics and City Science*, 48(3), pp. 400--416'
+publication: '*Environment and Planning B: Urban Analytics and City Science*'
 doi: 10.1177/2399808320951205
 links:
 - name: URL